 However, as a native English speaker, relying exclusively on widely-understood English travel vocabulary can sometimes mean missing out on the deeper cultural layers of each country you visit.

 Learning Spanish will open up whole continents to you.
 It is one of the most spread languages around the world, and it is the official language in 21 different countries.
 To this day, there are approximately 500 million Spanish speakers worldwide.
-Being a Latin language, Spanish shares the same origins with Portuguese and Italian, for example, which leaves you open to building further language skills.
+Being a Romance language, Spanish shares the same origins with Portuguese and Italian, for example, which leaves you open to building further language skills.
 Spanish is a perfect language to learn for travelers on a budget since Spanish-speaking countries are generally very affordable.

 There are almost 1.2 billion native Chinese speakers, making up 16% of the world’s population.
 Having a sturdy level of Mandarin and Cantonese will help you navigate the language’s vast geographic reach more independently.
 There are many places worth traveling to where speaking Chinese will be useful for you.
 Among these are Hong Kong, Taiwan, Tibet, Kuala Lumpur, and Singapore, however, you can find a Chinese community in almost every city in the world.

-Spoken mainly in northern India and parts of Pakistan, Hindi is a ‘big five’ world language.
+Spoken in India and parts of Pakistan, Hindi is a ‘big five’ world language.
 More than half a billion people speak it, of which half are native speakers.
 India is already a hot backpacking and luxury travel destination, and Pakistan is steadily climbing its way up as it improves its security and infrastructure.
 India exports fantastic cuisine and yoga, plus Hindi is the tongue of Bollywood so this should be an easy choice for your next travel destination!

 When most people think of the Middle East and the Arab World, Arabic is naturally the first language that comes to mind.
 However, there isn’t really a language called “Arabic.”
 Arabic is so vastly different in its respective dialects that they are often considered separate languages, grouped as one for the sake of convenience.